meli1022/Widgie/README.md

 # Widgie
-Widgie helps a user manage their schoolwork and classes through multiple organizational tools.
-Users are able to get easy access to their course information, store notes, add tasks to a to-do list, and much more.
-The Widgie application should house all the ‘widgets’ on one main screen - the to-do list, the notepad, and the calculator.
-When the application is opened, the user will be able to access and use any widgets as they need.
-Widgie is designed to enhance student productivity; since all the widgets are on one single screen, the user will not need to exit out of the application in order to access anything they may need.
-By allowing the user to stay on one application, it reduces the chance of distractions.
+Widgie helps users manage their schoolwork and classes with multiple organizational tools.
+Users can easily access course information, store notes, add tasks to a to-do list, and more.
+The Widgie application houses all widgets on one main screen, including the to-do list, notepad, and calculator.
+When the application is opened, users can access and use any widgets they need.
+Widgie is designed to enhance student productivity; all widgets are on a single screen, eliminating the need to exit the application to access anything.
+This reduces the chance of distractions.

 - Check out the Software Design Document [here](https://meli1022.github.io/img/Software%20Design%20Document.pdf).